Geleta3/det_pipeline/README.md

 This repo aims at unifying different dataset pipelining for object detection based on pytorch framework.
-Currently this repo contains three formats, for MSCOCO, annoation in txt (Yolo1 format) and xml format.
-Pipeline for Visual Genome dataset is under way.
+Currently this repo contains three formats, for MSCOCO, annoation in txt (Yolo1 format) Visual Genome and xml format.

 All datasets inherit the class Dataset in ```dataset.py``` file and **overwrite** the ```__init__``` method.
 If you have different format of dataset you can inherit the class <Dataset> and overwrite the __init__.